BBC World News barred from airing in China

 China criticised the ruling as politicised and warned it reserved the right to make a “necessary response”.

-Reporting by Bhargav Acharya in Bengaluru and Tom Daly; additional reporting by Guy Faulconbridge and William James in London; Editing by Catherine Evans and Toby Chopra
+Reporting by Bhargav Acharya in Bengaluru and Tom Daly; additional reporting by Guy Faulconbridge and William James in London and David Brunnstrom in Washington; Editing by Catherine Evans and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.